Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       SUGGESTED USE

-This list works fine with either EasyList English adfilter or Brave's adfilter or Adguard's base filter in combination with your local language filtering list.
-Thanks to AI this list is cleaned and updated annually and cross checked against some public available sources (when a domain is not categorised as advertising/tracking network in at least one of four leading sources it is removed).
+This list works fine with either EasyList English adfilter or Brave's adfilter or Adguard's base filter in combination with your local language filtering list or better use uBol-stripped as adblocker: see https://github.com/Kees1958/uBol-stripped
-This cross check with four external should weed out trackers with a low prevalence (less is more).

                                                       ERRORS & ISSUES
 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.

-                                              LESS IS MORE WITH DNR-RULE FORMAT Besides ABP format, the list is now also available in YAML format used by uBol (for comparison Peter Low's blocklist of 3500 host-file blockrules can be catched by just 1 DNR-rule).
-My list of 350 SBP-format rules translates to a dozen DNR-rules, because I included execptions for social networks to prevent website breakage.